on-nix/python/README.md

 $ source ./result/setup
 ```

+After doing this,
-Dependencies are now available in this shell !! :rocket:
+the specified dependencies will be available in your shell ! :rocket:

+Also, you'll be able to use the applications and libraries provided
+by the projects in the environment:

 ```bash
 $ python --version